 We've compiled a list of frequently asked questions about NextTerm, but please feel free to reach out to us or the program coordinators if you have additional questions.

-All Upper School underclassmen participate in NextTerm.
-Middle School students enjoy a condensed intensive program each January called X-Day.
-Seniors propose and create individual Capstone experiences each May, though some may apply to be teaching assistants on NextTerm courses.
+All Upper School students in grades 9 through 11 participate in NextTerm.
+Middle School students enjoy a condensed intensive program each January called Rad-Day.
+Students in grade 12/ PG propose and create individual Capstone experiences each May, though some may apply to be teaching assistants on NextTerm courses.

 Will this course go on my student’s transcript?